Pikby/NewVoxelEngine/Docs/Plans.md

 #### Movement
 * Movement should feel fluid, and have a sense of progression.
 * Go from normal movement, to unlocked double jumps, to eventually flight, as the player progresses through the area
+#### Building
+* Building and destruction will be less done by the player and more done by the players items (Use explosives for destruction, and magic items for construction)
+* Real player building can be premade using assets (such as a starting shack)